Free Christmas Owl Ornament SVG and Tutorial for Acrylic Shape

 *PLEASE READ-UV resin has an awful smell!
 Especially after you torch it to remove the bubbles!
 I typically wear a mask because I am highly sensitive to all synthetic smells.
 Epoxy is another option for sealing, but that also has an odor- it’s not as strong-it’s more of a “fume”, but it still smells and can give you issues.
 Please be careful!
 If you are unsure of any of these products, please contact your doctor.
 I have heard of many people having bad reactions to these chemicals!
 You can ALWAYS leave your ornament with just the vinyl on it- it does NOT have to be sealed.
 This is just my personal preference because I like the shine.
 It is not necessary, especially because it’s not going to actually be “used”, it is meant to hang on a tree.

-After your piece is cured let it sit a few minutes.
+After your piece is cured let it sit for a few minutes.
 If you touch it right away you can leave fingerprints.
 I usually take my piece out and let it sit on a window sill -it can sit and the sun can also help it to finish curing.
-Once it sits for a bit you can do the back.
-Again…use the wet method!
-You will love this technique once you master it!
-No bubbles AND you can pick up the vinyl and move it into place multiple times if you need to!
-Game Changer!
+Once it sits for a bit you can do the back

-Again, use your bead reamer to cut out your hole on the back of your project.
 If you are not sealing the back then your ornament is now complete!
 Find yourself a cute decorative hanger and there ya go!
-You can get creative and add the year on him, or even personalize it with a name!
+You can get creative and add the year, or even personalize it with a name!
 Make a separate charm and add information there.